Blaze Ya Dead Homie: The Casket Factory (2015–2017)

 On January 20, 2016, it was announced through Blaze's official Facebook page that Blaze Ya Dead Homie will be releasing another album "soon", and is the follow-up EP to The Casket Factory titled, The Casket Maker EP.
 In late March/early April 2016 the fourth single and second music video for the song "Who U Looking 4?" featuring Boondox and Jamie Madrox was released.
-Around the same time it was announced that Zodiac MPrint will be releasing their debut album titled Ride The Stars EP on May 20, 2016.
-There are 3 preorder packages to order from, number one containing the retail version, number two containing the retail version and The R.O.C. version, and the third containing the retail version, The R.O.C. version, and an autographed 24x36 Zodiac MPrint poster.
-Zodiac MPrint will perform at the release party for Twiztid's "The Green Book" (rerelease), and will perform on Twiztid's "Spooktacular Horror Show Tour" with Twiztid, Mac Lethal, Zodiac MPrint, Lex "The Hex" Master, Dagda, Godz Of War.
-On July 10, 2016, it was announced that Blaze Ya Dead Homie will be a new album at the GOTJ 2016 titled: "Dead Vulture EP".
-On December 30, 2016, it was announced that Blaze Ya Dead Homie and Lex "The Hex" Master will join Boondox as he goes on tour in March (The Murder Tour) to promote his new album The Murder.
+Around the same time it was announced that Zodiac MPrint would release their debut extended play titled Ride The Stars on May 20, 2016.

+Alongside Twiztid, Blaze formed the supergroup Triple Threat, releasing their self-titled debut album on September 1, 2017.